Replicable-MARL/MARLlib/docs/source/handbook/architecture.rst

     :depth: 3

-MARLlib Architecture
+Architecture
 ====================

-We introduce the training pipelines from three perspectives:
+In this part, we introduce the MARLlib training pipelines from three perspectives:

-- how agent and environment interact in MARLlib
+- agent and environment interaction
-- what do the whole data sampling and training workflow look like
+- data sampling and training workflow
-- how the critical components of MARLlib are combined to form the whole pipeline
+- core components that form the whole pipeline

-In MARLlib, we implement 18 MARL algorithms covering ten different multi-agent environments.
-The major challenge is to make algorithms to be compatible with all the environments.

 Environment Interface
 -----------------------